The Snow Queen (Once Upon a Time): In Storybrooke

 The Snow Queen/ Ingrid has set up shop in the clock tower, and conjures up her mirror for her latest plot.
 At the sheriff's station, Emma Swan tests out a spell with Elsa that they can use on Ingrid.
 Emma later visits a "Mommy & Me" class to see Mary Margaret along with Ashley and Aurora.
 Emma is stunned to see her mother tell the others about being a mother for the "first" time, and after Mary Margaret sees her accidentally boiling the milk in Neal's bottle with her hand, she backs away in horror keeping Emma from holding her brother.
 Emma then gets a call from David saying they found Ingrid at the clock tower, where Emma uses the candle spell on her, creating a pair of hand cuffs.
 Emma then takes her in for questioning at the station, where, as expected, Ingrid is using the arrest to play mind games with her foster daughter.
 As David, Hook, Belle, and Elsa look at the mirror, Belle notices that the mirror is a fake, prompting David and Hook to warn Emma, and to get Gold to help them.

 As the questioning continues, Ingrid admits to Emma that she wants her to be part of her family, but then uses mind tactics on Emma to convince her that her family do not love her, they fear her.
 Emma denies this, but as she pauses for a second, Ingrid casts a spell on a glass of water, and when she returns Ingrid increases the pressure on Emma, resulting in the glass of water to boil as Emma's powers are unleashed due to her anger, causing the wall in the station to blast open and Ingrid to escape.
 Ingrid's mind games have caused Emma to completely lose control over her powers.
 Emma then walks out and as David, Mary Margaret, Hook, Elsa, Gold, and Belle show up to stop her, Emma tries to tell everyone to stay away but when Hook touches her, she causes the streetlight to fall on David.
-Emma runs away after a horrified Mary Margret looks at her with disgust and gets into her car driving away even as Mary Margret calls after her that it's okay.
+Emma runs away after a horrified Mary Margaret looks at her with disgust and gets into her car driving away even as Mary Margaret calls after her that it's okay.
 Everyone present suspects that The Snow Queen/Ingrid has succeeded in turning Emma against them.
 After Elsa and Hook are unable to find Emma, Mary Margret blames herself, stating that no one wants their family to see them as a monster.
 Elsa reassures a fearful Hook that Emma will be fine, but that she needs time alone to come to terms with her powers, the way she did.
 Meanwhile, a terrified Emma sits in her parked bug in the woods overlooking the town.